Kontantstøtte – care allowance

 • income in Norway resulting from work, running your own business or receiving other benefits (e.g. sickness benefits) and thus be a member of the social security system in Norway

-• membership in the social security system in Norway or another EEA country for 5 years.
+• membership in the social security system in Norway or another EEA NOK for 5 years.
 If a child lives with both parents, both parents must have been members of the social security system for 5 years. (it is also possible to combine periods, e.g. one year in Norway, 4 years in Poland)*

 • joint registration with a child aged 1 to 2 years (both Norwegian and Polish addresses are recognized)